danielsaidi/website_danielsaidi/collections/_posts/2010/2010-10-08-a-quick-nupack-walkthrough.md

 ![Packages folder](/assets/blog/2010/10-08-4.png "A “packages” folder is added to the project")

 That’s it!
-If you need log4net in another project or solution, just repeat these steps.
+If you need `log4net` in another project or solution, just repeat these steps.
 Simple, huh?

-Something to pay attention to, however, is that I noticed that the added log4net reference points to the GAC:
+Something to pay attention to, is that I noticed that the added `log4net` reference points to the GAC:

 ![GAC Reference](/assets/blog/2010/10-08-5.png "Strange behavior.
 The GAC is used as reference")

-Since I’d rather have a reference to the physical .dll file instead of a package reference, I can just make sure the NuPack downloaded .dll file is under version control, then remove the package reference and refer to the .dll file instead.
+Since I’d rather have a reference to a physical .dll file instead of a package reference, I just add the NuPack fetched .dll file to version control, then remove the package reference and refer to the .dll file.

 Conclusion?
 NuPack rocks!